 The Cole Foundation was founded in 1980 by the late J N (Jack) Cole, the retired Vice Chair of Wood Gundy.
 The primary mandate of the Foundation is to support research and patient care in the fields of pediatric and young adult leukemia and lymphomas in Montreal.
 The secondary mandate is to support a variety of other worthy causes in Montreal, in particular the intercultural dialogue between the diverse communities of the city.

-The Cole Foundation commits approximately $2 million for grants annually, 3/4 of which are directed to medical issues and 1/4 of which is directed to community initiatives for inter-cultural dialogue through the arts in Montreal.
+The Cole Foundation commits approximately $2 million for grants annually, 3/4 of which are directed to medical issues and 1/4 of which is directed to community initiatives including inter-cultural dialogue through the arts in Montreal.

 Jack Cole was the founding chairperson of the Montreal Children’s Hospital Foundation and a dedicated fundraiser for its many campaigns.
 After the death of his only child, he established and supported the Penny Cole Laboratory at the Montreal Children’s Research Centre to conduct research into pediatric oncology and hematology.